 How do you hide your email address when sending an email?

-When sending emails, it's almost impossible to conceal the "From" address.
+When sending emails, concealing the "From" address is almost impossible.
 On the other hand, a false address can be used to fool someone into thinking it was somebody else.
 And because non-existing domain names will get captured in spam filters, you'll still need to utilize a legitimate domain name.

 Can you send an anonymous email in Outlook?